nwb725/DIS-Project/README.md

 with the relevant password for the user that created the database.
 With this run one of the following commands:

-    python load_data.py
-    python3 load_data.py
+    'python load_data.py' or 'python3 load_data.py'

-This reads our datasets, creates tables in the database and inserts the read data into those tables.
+Depending on your machine, this reads our datasets, creates tables in the database and inserts the read data into those tables.
 If the script is run succesfully the database is now ready.

 # Running the server
 When all above is done correctly the server can be started by using the following command: